Updated December 2025

 How to build your resources even during retirement

-However, if you want to consider yourself a Steward of resources, you would only spend 1% or 2% of your resources to ensure that future generations of beneficiaries of your wealth could enjoy a similar standard of living.
+Of course, the IRS does not require retirement account owners to spend the funds they withdraw (although it does require owners to pay taxes on the withdrawn funds).
+If you want to consider yourself a Steward of resources, you would only spend 1% or 2% of your resources (including the after-tax withdrawals) to ensure that future generations of beneficiaries of your wealth could enjoy a similar standard of living.
 Such a low percentage reflects the impact of taxes, inflation and the increased number of people in successive generations.

 Lessons we can take from the past century